charlie2951/krv32/README.md

 `bootloader`: Contain python script to upload HEX file into FPGA BRAM i.e. program memory via UART.<p>
 `SDK`: Contains the C headers and application code to be compiled using RISC-V GNU toolchain<p>

-## Steps to build the Vivado project
+## Steps to build the Vivado project (Tested on Vivado 2024.2)
 1. Clone the repo.
-2. For windows user, open Vivado TCL prompt and navigate to the cloned directory inside which the `build_project.tcl' file is present.
+2. For windows user, open Vivado TCL prompt and navigate to the cloned directory inside which the `build_project.tcl` file is present.
+For example, use the following as a reference.
+Type the following to change the directory to cloned repo (check path on your pc.
+Also, in TCL script, the slashes are opposite to the Windows system) `C:\Users\subir\Downloads\krv32-4.0\krv32-4.0`.
 For Linux user, you can open the shell inside the cloned repo directory.
 3. Source the configuration `TCL`  script by typing `source build_project.tcl`.
 Everything will be automatically compiled and synthesis and implementation followed by bit file and MCS file generation will takes place.
+If you already have a project in the same name/ you are building the project for 2nd time, run the script 2 times.
+For the 1st time it will delete previous project and 2nd time it will build a fresh project from the beginning.
-4. Program the `.mcs` file into flash.
+4. Program the `.mcs` file into flash (separate instruction available below :point_down:).
 Now the SoC is ready to interact and to upload `.hex` file using bootloader script.
-5. Now change the mode to `boot` and upload `hex` file.
+5. Now change the mode to `boot` and upload `.hex` file.
 For details, see the `bootloader` directory's `README` file.

+## Steps for writing MCS file into FPGA Board's Flash memory (Tested on Nexys4-DDR with Vivado 2024.2)
+1.
 ## RV32I CPU – Design Documentation (Version 3.0)
 **Architecture:** Multi-cycle controlled by Finite-State-Machine (FSM) **ISA Support:** RV32I (Base Integer Instructions)